OpenIndiana/oi-docs/docs/handbook/sunray.md

 ### Configure isc-dhcp

-ISC DHCP was already the DHCP server for Sun Ray Software on Linux.
+On Hipster ISC DHCP replaced the Sun DHCP server, but that's not a problem as ISC DHCP server for Sun Ray Server was used on Linux already.

-Sun Ray Software on Hipster can use DHCP scripts like on Linux.
-But it is possible to configure DHCP manually also and skipping the step of `utadm` .
+So Sun Ray Server on Hipster has to use DHCP scripts like on Linux.
+But it is also possible to configure DHCP manually and to skip the `utadm` step.
 Here an example:

 ```
 ddns-update-style none;